Use These Couple Counseling Tips To Improve Your Life

 Saying, "I'm sorry I yelled at you for putting sugar in my coffee, but I had a really bad day at the office," doesn't cut it.
 You're implying that your partner is at fault for adding to the stress of your day.

 2. Don't assume that your partner will immediately forgive you.
-Give them time to overcome their hurt and don't rush them.
+Give them time to overcome their hurt.

 When we get busy and stressed, we may forget the simple things we can do to show our partners that we love them.
 Here are a few habits of intimate couples that you can try: